MicrosoftDocs/power-platform/power-platform/power-fx/reference/function-table.md

 The **Table** function creates a table from an argument list of [records](/power-apps/maker/canvas-apps/working-with-tables#records) or tables.

-The table's [columns](/power-apps/maker/canvas-apps/working-with-tables#columns) will be the union of all the properties from all the argument records and tables.
+The result table's [columns](/power-apps/maker/canvas-apps/working-with-tables#columns) are the union of all the columns from all the argument records and tables.
 A _blank_ value is added to any column for which a record doesn't include a value.

 A table is a value in Power Apps, just like a string or a number.
 You can specify a table as an argument for a function, and functions can return a table as a result. **Table** doesn't create a permanent table.
 Instead it returns a temporary table made of its arguments.
 You can specify this temporary table as an argument for another function, visualize it in a gallery, or embed it in another table.
-See [working with tables](/power-apps/maker/canvas-apps/working-with-tables) for more details.
+Fore more information, see [working with tables](/power-apps/maker/canvas-apps/working-with-tables).

 You can also create a single-column table with the **[ value1, value2, ... ]** syntax.